20 Things Lactation Consultants Want You to Know - Baby Chick

 Share

 Breastfeeding can be challenging.
-I have had multiple clients call me within days (even hours) after having their baby asking for lactation support.
+I have had multiple clients call me within days (even hours) after having their baby, asking for lactation support.
 Those first few days, weeks, and sometimes months can be challenging to figure out this new skill.
-I decided to talk to a few lactation consultants I know and ask them what they wish new moms knew about breastfeeding.
+I decided to speak with a few lactation consultants I know and ask them what they wish new mothers knew about breastfeeding.

-Here are 20 Things Lactation Consultants had to say…
+Here Are 20 Things Lactation Consultants Want You To Know

 1. It’s normal for newborns to want to nurse all.
 The.
 Time.
 Sometimes more than once in an hour.